Leo Najorda

-Leomar S. Najorda (born February 16, 1982, in Bangui, Ilocos Norte) is a Filipino professional basketball player for the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).
+Leomar S. Najorda (born February 16, 1982, in Bangui, Ilocos Norte) is a Filipino professional basketball player who last played for the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted ninth overall by the Red Bull Barako in the 2005 PBA draft.

 College career

 Najorda helped the San Sebastian Stags win their first NCAA title since 1997 in 2001.
 They became back-to-back champions the following year.
 In 2003, he was chosen as the NCAA's Most Valuable Player, but the Stags lost in the Finals to the Letran Knights.

 In Season 80, Najorda scored 21 points as he led the Stags to their first win that season after an 0–2 start.
 He then scored 16 points in a win over the Benilde Blazers.
 In a crucial game against the Mapúa Cardinals, he scored 23 points, grabbed 16 rebounds, and also added two assists, three steals, and two blocks to his statline with only one turnover to lead the Stags to the top of the standings.
 However, they then fell to fourth and in a loss to the Knights, didn't make the semifinals as the Cardinals and the San Beda Red Lions had superior quotients over the Stags.

 In Season 81, Najorda fired 27 points with 20 in the second half to lead the Stags to a win over the Red Lions.
 In a game against the Perpetual Help Altas, he and his head coach Turo Valenzona were thrown out of the game for a flagrant foul on an Altas player.
 The coach was ejected for committing his second technical foul.
 Both were suspended for one game.
 In his return, he scored 14 points in a win over the Blazers.
 He then scored 10 of his 19 points in the third quarter during a win over the JRU Heavy Bombers.
 He scored 11 of his 23 points in the fourth quarter as the Stags secured a Final Four berth with a win over the PCU Dolphins.
 In the Final Four, they lost once again to the Knights, falling short of the Finals once again.
 At some point in the season, he was also suspended for three games for not informing the NCAA's ManCom that he would be applying for the draft.